-If the Department implements the Recommendation 3 above to ensure the truth-in-lending law under SB 1235 functions effectively, this regulation will also increase the competitiveness of California small businesses by reducing the cost of financing in California by creating price competition through effective price disclosure.
+If the Department implements Recommendation 3 above to ensure the truth-in-lending law under SB 1235 functions effectively, this regulation will also create price competition through effective price disclosure, thus reducing the cost of financing in California.
 When advocating for the passage of the 1967 federal Truth in Lending Act, which provides transparency for consumers, sponsoring Senator William Proxmire stated, "Part of our free enterprise system is to disclose the fact to the consumer.
 When the consumers have the facts they can best make up their minds on whether to buy or not.
 This is at the heart of our free enterprise system.
 It insures that in the final analysis business is responsive to the needs of the consumer.
 Thus, disclosure is in the mainstream of our economic system."
 Yet, not all competition is welcome.
-Competition as to which business can earn the most market share and profit through deceptions is not competition we want; the kind of competition these proposed regulations will help eliminate.
+Competition as to which business can earn the most market share and profit through deceptions is not competition we want.
+The proposed regulations will help eliminate this kind of competition.